71tech/ODIN/README.md

+:warning: The field name BUTXT for the document header text has recently been changed to the correct identifier BKTXT.
+If you still want to use BUTXT, use the alias table ZODIN_ALIAS.

 # Open Document Interface (ODIN)

 ODIN is a flexible, extensible, easy to use, multi-purpose import interface for *SAP FI documents*.
 See [wiki](https://github.com/71tech/ODIN/wiki) for screenshots and further documentation.